ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The security considerations provided in Section 8 of {{RFC8392}} and Section 11 of {{RFC7519}} apply to EAT in its CWT and JWT form, respectively.
-Moreover, Chapter 12 of {{RATS.Architecture}} is also applicable to implementations of EAT.
+Moreover, Chapter 12 of {{RFC9334}} is also applicable to implementations of EAT.
 In addition, implementors should consider the following.

 ## Claim Trustworthiness